schollz/kiki/README.md

 ```

 This will start your local server instance and open up a browser so that you can interact with the network.

+## Features

+- Single binary, single settings file, and a setting database.
+- Cross-platform (binaries for every OS/architecture)
+- Easily federated (just a command line flag to federate)
+- You have total control.
+You can easily edit/delete posts and profiles (unlike Facebook).
+- You can comment on posts so that only friends can see (unlike all other social media)
+- Storage goes towards content rather than styling (unlike IPFS).

+# Overview

+This *kiki* server is a barebones social media service, the main features are described below.

 ## Privacy